Association for the Social Scientific Study of Jewry: Awards

 The Marshall Sklare Award is an annual honor of the Association for the Social Scientific Study of Jewry (ASSJ).
 The ASSJ seeks to recognize "a senior scholar who has made a significant scholarly contribution to the social scientific study of Jewry."
 In most cases, the recipient has given a scholarly address.
 In recent years, the honored scholar has presented the address at the annual meeting of the Association for Jewish Studies.
 The award is named after sociologist Marshall Sklare.

+Past recipients, fields of study, and the titles of their scholarly papers have been: